Keats/tera/docs/content/docs/_index.md

 If value is "&lt;b&gt;Joel&lt;/b&gt;", the output will be "Joel".

-Note that if the template you using it in is automatically escaped, you will need to call the `safe` filter before `striptags`.
+Note that if the template you are using it in is automatically escaped, you will need to call the `safe` filter before `striptags`.

 #### first